azorya/KafkaNotes/basic_installation_notes.md

 In the _kafka_ dir is for Kafka daemon, _zoo_ is for the zookeeper one.

 In the production environment it is much better to configure Kafka to write to the separate hdd, but on some of our boxes we currently have only one.
 Also please note that zookeeper could be configured to keep its data in a completely separate place.
-To simplify our installation/configuration process we put them (kafka & zookeeper) data directories in one place.
+To simplify our installation/configuration process we put them (kafka & zookeeper) data directories in the one place.